 - Six: Wipe down all cabinet frames with a special cleaner to remove any grease or dirt.
 The cabinet surfaces to be refaced are then scuff-sanded to accept the lamination.

 - Eight: Laminate all exposed surfaces with either laminate or real wood veneer depending on the type of door selection.
-If you don’t have shut off valves, you should have them installed.
-You will then have a water supply in the rest of your home during the remodeling process.

 - Nine: Attach new cabinet drawer fronts securely to your drawer boxes.

 - Ten: Install your new cabinet doors and laminate balance of cabinet frames and install drawer fronts.

 - Eleven: Install the new countertop, if applicable, along with the sink and faucet.